Baltoli/project-docs/notes/writeups/model_checking.md

 So now we have a more flexible way of handling graphs of events.
 Next logical step is a generic graph transformer I think.

+## Extracting Assertion Sites

+In order to check basic TESLA assertions I need to be able to extract assertion site events.
+These are (I think) represented as magic function calls - so need to possibly change call graphs before expanding into the module graph to capture these as assertion sites.

+In a module, we should extract assertion sites *before* doing any expansion of the call graph.
+Before instrumentation is done, we should extract the special call instances as assertion events.
+These will be calls to `tesla_inline_assertion`, and we can map back onto an automaton location by extracting the global string argument from the call.

+This will then give us an event graph that includes inline assertion events as well as function entry and exit.
+In particular, we can get a location precisely from arguments 2, 3 & 4 of these calls.
+Then to get the automaton, we'd have to take in the manifest file and look it up.

+## Checking Assertions

+So we want to check a particular TESLA assertion against an end graph.
+Need to define what it means to actually check something first - we would like to:

+* Take in a manifest and an event graph.
+* For each usage in the manifest, decide whether it can be statically proven true or not.
+* If it can, delete the usage.

+What is our current notion of provability?

+* Assertions are sort-of LTL, which means that our notion of truth is an all-paths type of notion.
+That is, we need to prove the assertion on every path through the graph.
+* Unit to be checked against is a TESLA `Expression` (as defined by the protobuf specification).
+These are the core units of logical statement.
+* Use the formula-reduction sort of algorithm to check at a state:
+  * null events true in any state
+  * function call events true in a state that calls the function
+  * assertion site events true in a matching state
+  * subautomaton recurses
+  * sequence is true if the first part matches and the second part matches at all successors, XOR if the whole sequence matches at the successor (as it doesn't make sense to have both).
+  * others like repetition, optional can also be encoded

+So the core algorithm will take an `Event` and an `Expression` and attempt to check them against each other.
+Extend to a graph by checking from the entry nodes to the graph.

+Some expression types are not provable for now - field assignment etc.
+These are false in every state, so any TESLA assertion that uses them will be left alone.

+Things like value specification and arguments will need data flow analysis, but in the future we'll be able to add constraints of two kinds to them:

+* Argument restriction specifies that the value used as an argument must have a particular value for the assertion to hold.
+* Return value specifies the same but for return values.

+From these we can build up a set of constraints that must hold in order for the assertion to be satisifed - all path constraints so this will hust be a big set union I think (i.e. if path A requires constraint α and path B requires constraint β for the assertion to hold, then for it to hold in general we need both to be true).
+Future work could then analyse these constraints to see when they can be true.

+Should also point out the state that fails an assertion (i.e. give the expression it should have satisfied and why it doesn't).